Cost of LivingUpdated March 2026

 14 items listed · All prices in USDData verified March 2026

-Cost of Living costs in Racine are shaped by several local factors: a price-competitive market where providers work harder for each customer, a housing market where the American Dream of owning a home is still financially realistic, and The polar vortex isn't a meme here — it's a $3,000 furnace repair bill.
+Cost of Living costs in Racine are shaped by several local factors: a price-competitive market where local businesses work harder for each customer, a housing market where the American Dream of owning a home is still financially realistic, and The polar vortex isn't a meme here — it's a $3,000 furnace repair bill.
 Winterizing your home is an annual ritual..
 The net effect puts pricing near the national midpoint.

 Practical Advice for Racine